PLN-team/PLNmodels/cran-comments.md

-## Third Submission
+## Resubmission of a new submission

+To reduce time during the R check, a new version of PLNmodels was (re)submitted where I

+* use smaller data in test files to reduce the testing time
-* added some dont run in examples to save time during check
+* add some dont run in examples to save time during check
-* simplification in the vignettes to save time during check
+* simplify in the vignettes to save time during check

-On my compouter I get (Ubuntu 18.04, Intel Xeon 3.5 GHz; 32 Go mem) ✔  checking whether package ‘PLNmodels’ can be installed (48.8s) N  checking installed package size ...
+On my computer I get (Ubuntu 18.04, Intel Xeon 3.5 GHz; 32 Go mem) ✔  checking whether package ‘PLNmodels’ can be installed (48.8s) N  checking installed package size ...
      installed size is 10.8Mb